Why Film in South Korea?

 E-6-1 Entertainment Visa

-Required for paid film work including actors, crew, and production staff.
-Korean employer must obtain Certificate of Confirmation of Visa Issuance (CCVI) from immigration.
-Requires employment recommendation from Ministry of Culture.
+Paid film work needs this visa, which covers actors, crew, and production staff.
+The Korean employer must get a Certificate of Confirmation of Visa Issuance (CCVI) from immigration.
+It also needs an employment recommendation from the Ministry of Culture.

 B-1 Business Visa

-For pre-production meetings, location scouting, and contract negotiations.
-Does not permit paid work on productions.
+This visa covers pre-production meetings, location scouting, and contract talks.
+It does not allow paid work on productions.

 We Handle Your Paperwork